 - Protected species

 - Consequences for breaching regulations

-Firstly, planning permission is relevant in both cases.
+This is relevant for both tree felling and hedgerow removal.
 If full planning permission has been obtained, trees may be felled and hedgerows removed within the red line boundary provided that any relevant planning conditions are discharged and that the law regarding protected species such as bats, dormice, nesting birds and badgers is complied with.
 A protected species licence may be required in some cases.

 - is a Forestry Commission felling licence required?

 - are any Tree Preservation Orders in place?

 - does a Hedgerow Removal Notice need to be served?

 - is a Protected Species licence needed?

 In all cases consider the Environmental Impact Assessment (EIA) (Forestry) (England and Wales) Regulations 1999.

 Felling Licences for Felling Trees Prior to Full Planning Permission